 Instead of sand, leopard gecko owners should consider using substrates such as paper towels, reptile carpet, or tile.
 These options provide a safe and hygienic environment for leopard geckos while also being easy to clean.
 By making the switch to a safer substrate, leopard gecko owners can ensure the health and longevity of their beloved pets.
 It is the responsibility of all reptile owners to prioritize the safety and well-being of their animals, and choosing the right substrate is a crucial step in achieving that goal.

-Further Reading: How To Know If My Leopard Gecko Is Sick?
+Further Reading: How To Tell If A Leopard Gecko Is Pregnant?